pcancela/oqtane.blogs/README.md

+# PoC - MySQL database support for Oqtane Blog Module

+This fork has been created as a complement to the work on cross platform database support to Oqtane Framework.
+The result of this effort can be seen at **[Oqtane.Framework - MySQL database support](https://github.com/pcancela/oqtane.framework/tree/oqtane-fake-2.0.1)** and **[Oqtane.Blogs - MySQL database support](https://github.com/pcancela/oqtane.blogs/tree/oqtane-blog-fake-1.0.3)**

 # Oqtane Blog Module

 Oqtane allows developers to create external modules which are rendered by the framework dynamically at run-time.